tdyer/ruby-basics/README.md

 ## Data Types

 In Ruby, *almost*, everything is an object created by a class.
 Some Ruby classes are *built into the language*.
-These are often referered to as **Data Types**
+These are often referered to as **Data Types**.

+These are very similiar to the core set of classes that are build into most programming languages.

 Some of these are [Fixnum](http://ruby-doc.org/core-2.2.0/Fixnum.html), [Float](http://ruby-doc.org/core-2.2.0/Float.html), Booleans ([true](http://ruby-doc.org/core-2.2.0/TrueClass.html) and [false](http://ruby-doc.org/core-2.2.0/FalseClass.html)), [String](http://ruby-doc.org/core-2.2.0/String.html), [Symbol](http://ruby-doc.org/core-2.2.0/Symbol.html) and [Range](http://ruby-doc.org/core-2.2.0/Range.html).